Flux-Crypto/Flux/README.md

 ### Doppler

 Doppler is the secrets manager for this application.
-Make sure you get invited to the Doppler team to have access to the secrets.
+Make sure you get added to the Doppler team to have access to the secrets.
 Log in with Doppler as follows:

 ```sh
 doppler login